HTTP-RPC/Kilo/README.md

 xmlEncoder.write(values, writer);
 ```

-The values are serialized as shown below:
+Sequences are serialized as shown below.
+Each `<item>` element corresponds to a map value produced by the sequence's iterator:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>